-- Public spaces should meet or exceed 40 percent 20-year tree canopy cover, with impervious cover not exceeding 40 percent.
-Private spaces should meet or exceed 15 percent tree canopy cover. - Develop a public space that is at least 6,500 square feet, is anchored along Clarendon Boulevard, and establishes a visual connection with the privately-owned public space south of Clarendon Boulevard. - No loading, parking, utilities (e.g., exhaust vents, HVAC, etc.), or other elements should impede on the public space.
+Public spaces should meet or exceed 40 percent 20-year tree canopy cover, with impervious cover not exceeding 40 percent.
+Private spaces should meet or exceed 15 percent tree canopy cover.

+- Develop a public space that is at least 6,500 square feet, is anchored along Clarendon Boulevard, and establishes a visual connection with the privately-owned public space south of Clarendon Boulevard. - No loading, parking, utilities (e.g., exhaust vents, HVAC, etc.), or other elements should impede on the public space.
 Any underground parking should be designed to support future public space uses and amenities. - Consider the utilization of rooftop space for additional public space, such as terraces or green space, beyond the public space envisioned along Clarendon Boulevard. - The Public Spaces Master Plan identifies Public Art at the 2500 Wilson site. - Locating the public space in the southern portion of the study area along Clarendon Boulevard, as opposed to the northern portion along Wilson Boulevard, would allow for greater solar exposure and would reduce potential shadowing of the space. - A potential public space in the study area could allow for a mix of green space and hardscape with native trees and seating that is activated by its location on Clarendon Boulevard and its relationship to commercial retail spaces within a potential building in the study area.
 A future park master planning process would provide opportunities for public input and engagement regarding the detailed planning and design of the public space, as guided by the Public Spaces Master Plan Privately Owned Public Space Design Guidelines.
 The developer of a future development in the study area would be responsible for conducting a public space design process in coordination with County staff regarding the design, construction, and maintenance of the public space, as the space would be a privately-owned public space.

-GLUP Study Analysis: The height of the proposed development is 16 stories, which deviates from the recommended maximum height of 14 stories outlined in the 2500 Wilson and Courthouse West GLUP studies.
-In terms of building placement and form, the building is set back approximately 14.3 feet from the sidewalk at the corner of Wilson Boulevard and North Barton Street and Approximately 61 feet to 19 feet on Clarendon Boulevard.
-The project is in conformance with GLUP Study in terms of stepbacks, which are provided from Wilson Boulevard on 2nd, 11th, and 16th floors, from Clarendon Boulevard on 3rd and 11th floors, and from North Barton Street on 2nd and 11th floors.
-However, there are no stepbacks on North Cleveland street, which deviates from the GLUP's guidance.
-In addition, the height of the building tapers down to 2-3 stories along Clarendon Boulevard and down 3 stories along Wilson Boulevard, which is in conformance with the GLUP study guidance.
+GLUP Study Analysis: The height of the proposed development is 14 stories, which conforms with the recommended maximum height of 14 stories outlined in the 2500 Wilson and Courthouse West GLUP studies.
+Setbacks vary depending on location, but they are approximately 4' 3" to 15' 3" on Wilson Boulevard and on Clarendon Boulevard building setbacks range from approximately 22' to 68'.
+The project is in conformance with GLUP Study in terms of step-backs, which are provided from Wilson Boulevard on 2nd, 4th, 13th and 14th floors, from Clarendon Boulevard on 2, 4th, 13th, and 14th floors, and from North Barton Street on 2nd, 4th, and 13th floors.
+However, there are no step-backs on North Cleveland street, which deviates from the GLUP's guidance of building heights transitioning down to 4 to 6 stories along North Cleveland Street.
+In addition, the height of the building tapers down to 2-3 stories along Clarendon Boulevard and down to 2-4 stories along Wilson Boulevard, which is in conformance with the GLUP study guidance.

-Sector Plan Analysis: The applicant has used stepbacks to break up the building mass, has tapered the height down to 2-3 stories along Clarendon Boulevard and down to 3 stories along Wilson Boulevard, has used changes in massing and fenestration to distinguish between a building top, middle and base, all of which are in conformance with the Sector Plan Addendum's guidance.
+Sector Plan Analysis: The applicant has used step-backs to break up the building mass, has tapered the height down to 2-4 stories along Clarendon Boulevard and down to 2-4 stories along Wilson Boulevard, has used changes in massing and fenestration to distinguish between a building top, middle and base, all of which are in conformance with the Sector Plan Addendum's guidance.
 However, the applicant has not yet identified a plan for the existing public art on site.